 Rerunning Embedded Metadata Extraction

-From Attributes > Embedded Data Mappings select rerun metadata extraction for existing assets.
+From Admin > Attributes > Embedded Data Mappings select rerun metadata extraction for existing assets.

 You may select one or more mapping to rerun.
 Be aware that any attribute involved in a mapping will be overwritten with the value in the embedded metadata so only select those you require.